AromaKitsune/My-Windhawk-Mods/README.md

 # My Windhawk Mods
-My collection of Windhawk mods for tweaking behaviours and UI for Microsoft Windows and apps.
+My collection of Windhawk mods for tweaking behaviours and UI of Microsoft Windows and apps.

 ---